Swelling is due to excess fluid in the tissues. The fluid is predominantly water.

 These disorders all cause fluid retention, which is the cause of the swelling.

 Another cause of swelling of the lower legs is pooling of blood in the legs.
 Many obese, middle-aged or older people normally have a small amount of swelling at the end of the day due to blood pooling.
 This swelling typically goes away by morning.
-Blood can also pool in the legs if the valves in the veins are widened or damaged (chronic venous insufficiency) such as may occur in people who previously had blood clots in the legs.
+Blood can also pool in the legs if the valves in the veins are widened or damaged (chronic venous insufficiency Chronic Venous Insufficiency and Post-Thrombotic Syndrome Chronic venous insufficiency is damage to leg veins that prevents blood from flowing normally.
+Post-thrombotic syndrome is chronic venous insufficiency that results from a blood clot in the... read more ) such as may occur in people who previously had blood clots in the legs.
 In such people, the swelling usually does not go away overnight.

 Many women normally have some swelling during the later stages of pregnancy.
-However, women who have a large amount of swelling, particularly if swelling also involves the hands and face and is accompanied by high blood pressure, may have preeclampsia (see Preeclampsia and Eclampsia), which can be dangerous.
+However, women who have a large amount of swelling, particularly if swelling also involves the hands and face and is accompanied by high blood pressure, may have preeclampsia Preeclampsia and Eclampsia Preeclampsia is new high blood pressure or worsening of existing high blood pressure that is accompanied by excess protein in the urine and that develops after the 20th week of pregnancy.
+Eclampsia... read more , which can be dangerous.

 Swelling that is confined to a single limb or part of a limb is most commonly caused by

 Many disorders increase risk of blood clots in a vein.
 Most often, these clots develop in a leg vein but sometimes they occur in an arm vein.
-Blood clots in a vein can be dangerous if the clot breaks off and travels to the lungs, blocking an artery there (called pulmonary embolism—see Pulmonary Embolism (PE)).
+Blood clots in a vein can be dangerous if the clot breaks off and travels to the lungs, blocking an artery there (called pulmonary embolism Pulmonary Embolism ).

 Cellulitis typically causes swelling of the skin over only part of a limb.
 Much less often, an infection deep under the skin or in the muscles can cause the whole limb to swell.

-Blockage of a lymph vessel (lymphedema) is a less common cause.
-Lymph vessels, which occur throughout the body, help drain fluid from tissues (see Overview of the Lymphatic System).
-If a tumor pushes on the lymph vessels or surgery is done to remove some lymph vessels or nodes (for example, when women with breast cancer have lymph nodes removed from the armpit), a limb can swell.
-In many tropical countries, certain parasites can block lymph vessels and cause swelling (lymphatic filariasis).
+Blockage of a lymph vessel (such as occurs in lymphedema Lymphedema Lymphedema is the accumulation of lymph in tissues, resulting in swelling.
+When lymphatic vessels are injured or obstructed, lymph fluid cannot drain and accumulates in tissues, causing swelling... read more ) is a less common cause.
+Lymph vessels, which occur throughout the body, help drain fluid from tissues.
+If a tumor pushes on the lymph vessels or surgery is done to remove some lymph vessels or nodes (for example, when women with breast cancer Breast Cancer Breast cancer occurs when cells in the breast become abnormal and divide into more cells uncontrollably.
+Breast cancer usually starts in the glands that produce milk (lobules) or the tubes ... read more have lymph nodes removed from the armpit), a limb can swell.
+In many tropical countries, certain parasites can block lymph vessels and cause swelling (lymphatic filariasis Lymphatic Filariasis Lymphatic filariasis is infection of the lymphatic system caused by one of three species of roundworms.
+People have a fever, swollen lymph nodes, pain in the limbs and groin, and, if the infection... read more ).

 Sometimes, an allergic reaction causes swelling around areas such as the mouth (angioedema).
-Angioedema can also be a hereditary disorder in which swelling comes and goes at irregular intervals.
+Angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
+Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more can also be a hereditary disorder in which swelling comes and goes at irregular intervals.

 Although swelling may seem like a minor irritation, especially if it does not cause discomfort and goes away while a person is sleeping, it can be a symptom of a serious disorder.
 The following information can help people decide when a doctor's examination is needed and to know what to expect during the evaluation.

 People who have warning signs should see a doctor right away.
-People without warning signs who have a history of heart, lung, or kidney disease or who are pregnant should see a doctor within a few days.
-Other people without warning signs should schedule a doctor's appointment when convenient.
-Typically a delay of a week or so is not harmful.
+People without warning signs who have a history of heart, lung, or kidney disease or who are pregnant should see a doctor right away.
+Other people without warning signs should schedule a doctor's appointment as soon as possible.

 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause of the swelling and the tests that may need to be done.